TL;DR

 What makes the DSPy package interesting is the ability to abstract away the underlying prompts and examples if the task and metric are well defined.
 Anecdotally, we believe that LLMs are quite good at the psychological modeling the OpenToM authors suggest they "fall short" on.
 So we asked ourselves, "what if we could learn the prompts and examples to optimize performance on this benchmark?"

-This task is relatively easy to define in DSPy terms: (context, question -> answer).
+.
 This guide was helpful in crafting our modules which can be found here.
-The authors of the OpenToM paper also released extensive evaluation code which we leveraged heavily for parsing the LM’s answers and assessing them.
+The authors of the OpenToM paper also released extensive evaluation code which we leveraged heavily for parsing the LM's answers and assessing them.

 We conducted the following experiments:

-1. Learn few-shot examples with the BootstrapFewShotWithRandomSearch optimizer and gpt-3.5-turbo with CoT prompting
+- Learn few-shot examples with the

-2. Do the same but use gpt-4-turbo as the “teacher” LM to learn the examples
+as the "teacher" LM to learn the examples - Learn system prompts with the

 Obviously there is much more we could have done, so if you're reading this and you have the time (and inferencing budget) to run more comprehensive experiments, get in touch — we'd love to help!